Ga naar artikel navigatie Ga naar inhoud

 • We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries and estimates.

-• We performed data analytics procedures to identify high-risk journal entries (e.g. description) related to fraudulent reporting and evaluated key estimates and judgments for bias by the Fund’s management.
-Our procedures included retrospective reviews of prior years’ estimate regarding the valuation of investment property, in which we compared realised sales results to the appraised values in prior year.
-Where we identified instances of high-risk journal entries or other risks through our data analytics procedures, we performed additional audit procedures to address each risk, including testing transactions based on source information.
+• We performed a data analysis of high-risk journal entries related to fraudulent reporting and evaluated key estimates and judgements for bias by the Fund’s management, including retrospective reviews of prior year’s estimate with respect to the valuation of investment property and assets under construction.
+Where we identified instances of unexpected journal entries or other risks through our data analysis, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information.

 We communicated our risk assessment, audit responses and results to the Fund Manager.